krizkontrolz/Home-Assistant-nextion_handler/widget_ui/README.md

 <details>
   <summary>3️⃣ Flash Nextion Widget UI TFT file:</summary>

-  * Download the `Widget UI TFT file` for your NSPanel (EU or US) then rename it `nsp1.tft` and place it in the `/config/www/nsp/` folder on your Home Assistant device (or the location and filename you matching the `tft_url` of your ESPHome configuration in step 1️⃣).
+  * Download the `Widget UI TFT file` for your NSPanel (EU or US) then rename it `nsp1.tft`.
+  * In the main `<config>` folder on your Home Assistant device create the `/www/nsp/` folders and place the `nsp1.tft` file in that folder (so the full path to the TFT file will be `<config>/www/nsp/nsp1.tft`, which is a special location where HA allows local access without login credentials using the default `tft_url` from your ESPHome configuration in step 1️⃣).
-  * Then press the `TFT upload button` on the NSPanel's device page in Home Assistant (that you located in step 1️⃣).
+  * Then press the `TFT upload button` on the NSPanel's `Device` page in Home Assistant (that you located in step 1️⃣).
   * Wait for the NSPanel to flash and reboot with the new UI.
 (You may have to reboot both HA and the NSPanel after the first installation.)

 👉  Make sure that the path where you place the `TFT file` matches the `tft_url:` you set in your ESPHome configuration in step 1️⃣.
-When you enter the `tft_url` into your browser, it should download the TFT file - if not you have got the path or url wrong.
-There are more notes on configuring the tft_url to match a local file path on your HA device [here, on the HA formums](https://community.home-assistant.io/t/nextion-handler-for-home-assistant-for-nspanels/394858/5?u=krizkontrolz).)
+When you enter the `tft_url` into your browser, it should download the TFT file - if not you have probably put the file in the wrong path or got the TFT URL wrong.
+There are more notes on configuring the `tft_url` to match a locally-accessible file path on your HA device [here, on the HA formums](https://community.home-assistant.io/t/nextion-handler-for-home-assistant-for-nspanels/394858/5?u=krizkontrolz).)

-👉 Whenever you change your widgets list (including the initial installation) it will take a little bit longer for each page to refresh the first time after that as it reconfigures itself.
+👉 Whenever you change your `widgets:` list (including the initial installation) it will take a little bit longer for each page to refresh the first time after that as it reconfigures itself.
 If it gets stuck, open the settings menu (swipe down and close it by swiping down again), which will help to read the new list.

 </details>